-The Datum Series 420 Rotary Torque Transducers transmit digital data providing the end user with clean and definitive data.
+The Datum Series 420 Rotary Torque Sensors and Torque Transducers transmit digital data providing the end user with clean and definitive data.
 The on-shaft signal provided by the Wheatstone Bridge is amplified and converted into a digital value.
-This signal is transmitted off the shaft and then processed digitally and amplified; this signal is taken off the shaft and then processed to provide a measurement of torque.
-Digital Data can be provided with up to 24 bit resolution or up to 96,000 samples per second providing valuable and accurate data for the end user.
+This signal is transmitted from the shaft and then processed digitally and amplified; this signal is taken off the shaft and then processed to provide a measurement of torque.
+Digital Data can be provided with up to 24-bit resolution or up to 96,000 samples per second providing valuable and accurate data for the end user.

-Our rotary torque transducers provide not only torque measurement but also speed indication (rpm).
+Our rotary torque sensors and torque transducers provide not only torque measurement, but also speed indication (rpm).
 Combining both torque and speed data allows you also to measure power as a calculated figure.

-The series 420 torque transducers measure speed by counting 1 pulse per revolution and then converts this figure to (rpm).
+The series 425 torque sensors and torque transducers measure speed by counting 1 pulse per revolution and then converts this figure to (rpm).
 Using an in-built hall-effect sensor, our torque range is capable of measuring speed at up to 20,000rpm.

 - System Accuracy 0.1% FSD